SpellholdStudios/Hubelpot_the_Vegetable_Merchant_NPC/README.md

 - Added archive libiconv-1.9.2-1-src.7z with iconv licence info.
 - Updated WeiDU installer to v247.
 - Uploaded mod to official Spellhold Studios GitHub mirror account.

 ##

-- fixed this bug:  - in checks "Kit(Hubelpot...BLAHBLAHBLAH" there were no quotes, now corrected to Kit("Hubelpot"...BLAHBLAHBLAH" (Later this code snippet was changed, see the explanations in the following posts)
-- added a single line for the call in the dialogue with the Fate Spirit (because earlier, when dividing the lines into two different ones, the call did not work)

-##